domcloud/domcloud/docs/runner.md

 ```

 With a quick look, you can tell that it will download `https://wordpress.org/latest.zip` extracting and moving it out of `wordpress` directory, then creating a mysql database and signing SSL certificate, also configuring the correct NginX record for WordPress and perform quick `sed` operations to inject database credentials directly to the config files.

+Actually you don't have to understand them right now.
+If you used some popular software or framework, you can use the [template repository](https://github.com/domcloud/dom-templates).

 Here's what you can configure: